The singularities of Selberg- and Dotsenko-Fateev-like integrals: Introduction

 lie in $\operatorname{DFSym}(N,\mathtt{S},\lambda)$, where $\lambda=\lambda_-^{-1} (\lambda_- + \lambda_+)$.
 The vertex operators which Dotsenko and Fateev integrate to define the minimal model 3-point coefficients have this form up to some scalar factors which are part of the Selberg integrand.
-In this example, the coefficients of $\varphi$ are annihilation operations on some Fock space, and the coefficients of $\psi$ are creation operators (with all operators truncated to some finite dimensional subspace of the Fock space).
-See \cite{DF1}\cite{KT1}\cite{KT2}\cite{Felder}\cite[Chp.\ 9]{CFT}. \end{example}
+In this example, the coefficients of $\varphi$ are annihilation operations on some Fock space, and the coefficients of $\psi$ are creation operators, with all operators truncated to some finite dimensional subspace of the Fock space.
+That the creation operators in \cref{eq:misc_b51} are all to the left of the annihilation operators is normal ordering.